GoogleCloudPlatform/buildpacks/README.md

       * `java -classpath . <class>`
 * **Node.js**
   * Use `npm start`; see the [npm documentation](https://docs.npmjs.com/cli/start.html).
+  * A custom build step are supported by declaring an npm script called `gcp-build`.
 * **PHP**
   * Not available in the general builder.
 * **Python**